vsimko/corel-asp3-dng-bug/README.md

 ![LensId in PEF](app-findfiles.png)

-Now, we open the PEF image "RAW_PENTAX_K10D_SRGB.PEF" and go to the "Lens Correction" tab.
+Now, we open the PEF image "SAMPLE-PENTAX.PEF" and go to the "Lens Correction" tab.
-Here, we can see that Aftershot correctly identified the lens as "smc PENTAX-F 35-105mm f/4-5.6 or Sigma"
+Here, we can see that Aftershot correctly identified the lens as "smc PENTAX-DA 18-135mm f/3.5-5.6 ED AL [IF] DC WR"

 ![LensId in PEF](app-lens-in-pef.png)

-If we do the same with the DNG version "RAW_PENTAX_K10D_SRGB.DNG", we can see that Aftershot did not correctly identify the lens.
+If we do the same with the DNG version "SAMPLE-PENTAX.DNG", we can see that Aftershot did not correctly identify the lens.

 ![LensId in DNG](app-lens-in-dng.png)